Oct 7, 2021

 - Your expiration date will be on the back of your driver’s license.

 Forgetting to renew your driver’s license can happen.
-If your driver’s license has expired, don’t panic.
-You can still renew it.
-In Alberta, you have up to six months to renewal your driver’s license once it expires.
+If it has expired, don’t panic - you have up to six months to renewal your driver’s license once it expires.
 Keep in mind that once your license expires, you cannot drive until it’s renewed.

-After six months, in addition to providing your license and renewal form, you will also have to provide proof of residency in Alberta.
-You’ll need to show a birth certificate, passport, and other documents.
+After six months, in addition to providing your license and renewal form, you will also have to provide proof of residency in Alberta (utility bill, lease agreement, etc) birth certificate, passport, and potentially other documents.

-Expired Alberta driver’s license renewal requirements change once three years have passed.
-At this point you will be required to re-test and pass a knowledge test and basic road test.
-If you pass, you will get your driver’s license back.
+If your license expired more than three years ago, you will be required to re-test and pass a knowledge test and basic road test.

 Alberta Driver’s License Renewal For Out Of Province Drivers

-If you are out of the province and need to renew your Alberta driver’s license you can apply for a Condition Code F service.
-This allows the province to send you a new license without you having to be physically present at a registry office.
+If you are out of the province and need to renew your Alberta driver’s license you can apply for a Condition Code F, or a temporary license.
+This allows the province to send you a new one without you having to be physically present at a registry office.

-You can renew your license for 1 year.
-You are not eligible for this service if your license is suspended or has been expired for more than 6 months.
+You can renew for 1 year.
+You are not eligible for this service if your license is suspended (such as to many demerit points) or has been expired for more than six months.

 How Much Does Alberta Driver’s License Renewal Cost?

-Alberta driver’s license renewal fees vary based on the number of years you renew your license for.
-The cost to renew your driver’s license can range from $21 (for one year) up to $84 (for five years).
-An additional $7.35 will be applied to out of province drivers licenses.
+Alberta driver’s license renewal fees vary based on the number of years you choose to renew for.
+The cost can range from $21 (for one year) up to $93 (for five years).
+An additional $7.35 will be applied to out of province drivers’ licenses.

 Alberta Driver’s License Renewal For Seniors

-Driver’s license renewal for seniors is the same process.
-It does not change until you reach 75.
-At 75 you will require a medical report signed by your doctor.
+Aging is part of life, and it doesn’t mean you can’t enjoy the freedom of driving.
+Driver’s license renewal for seniors is the same process, but at 75 you will require a medical exam signed by your doctor.
 Once you reach 80, you will be required to renew every two years.

 Alberta Driver’s License Renewal Medical Form